···

 When everything competes for attention

-Finding One Still Point
+Find One Still Point

 Pause and Breathe

-Dump Everything Out
+Dump It Out

 Write, speak, text — get it external.
 No sorting needed.